The Random Years

-The Random Years is an American sitcom created by Michael Lisbe and Nate Reger that aired for four episodes on the United Paramount Network (UPN) in March 2002.
+The Random Years is an American sitcom created by Michael Lisbe and Nate Reger that aired for four episodes on UPN in March 2002.
 The series centers on childhood friends Alex Barnes (Will Friedle), Wiseman (Joshua Ackerman), and Todd Mitchell (Sean Murray) and their lives after graduating college while living in Chinatown, Manhattan.
 Storylines focus on the characters' jobs and romantic relationships, often including their neighbor Casey Parker (Natalia Cigliuti) and their building superintendent Steve (Winston J. Rochas).

 Lisbe and Reger based The Random Years on their own experiences living in New York City.
 UPN produced the show, along with As If, as mid-season replacements for Roswell, which was not performing well with its ratings.
 Friedle was initially cast in Off Centre, a sitcom for The WB Television Network, but appeared in The Random Years after being replaced by Eddie Kaye Thomas in the former.

 The Random Years, along with As If, received the lowest ratings of any original program aired that season on network television.
 UPN canceled the series after four of its seven filmed episodes aired.
 Some critics described the show as enjoyable despite its predictability while others criticized it as too formulaic.
 Although certain actors were praised in reviews, the cast as a whole received negative feedback.